Affiliate Disclosure

 Most guides on ceramic coating treat the paint as if it's the only surface that matters.
 It isn't.
 Your wheels sit in a bath of brake dust and heat every time you drive.
-Your windscreen fights road grime, rain and bugs at highway speed.
-Your plastic trim slowly fades to a chalky grey.
+Your windshield fights road grime, rain and bugs at highway speed.
+Your plastic trim slowly fades to a chalky gray.
 And if you've spent good money on a PPF wrap, you want that film protected too.

 This guide breaks down ceramic coating by surface — what products to use, how prep differs, and what realistic results look like.
 For the full overview of how coatings work and whether they're worth it, start with our ceramic coating pillar guide.
 For the PPF debate, see our comparison page.